– The next research and innovation framework programme

 Horizon Europe will incorporate research and innovation missions to increase the effectiveness of funding by pursuing clearly defined targets.
 The Commission has engaged policy experts to develop studies, case studies and reports on how a mission-oriented policy approach will work.

 5 mission areas have been identified, each with a dedicated mission board and assembly.
 They will help specify, design and implement specific missions in Horizon Europe.

 - Mission area 3: Climate-neutral and smart cities

-- Mission area 4: Healthy oceans, seas, coastal and inland waters
+- Mission area 4: Restore our Ocean and Waters

 THE COMMISSION’S PROPOSAL FOR HORIZON EUROPE

 The Commission has published its proposal for Horizon Europe, legal framework, factsheets, reports and timeline, as part of the next EU long-term budget, the multiannual financial framework.